-Dr. Dispenza’s name popped up in my YouTube feed a few months ago as my family was in the midst of some intense challenges.
+Dr. Dispenza’s name popped up in my YouTube feed sometime in 2018, while my family was in the midst of some intense challenges.
 And I was instantly intrigued.
 For one thing, I’ve long been a fan of his colleague Gregg Braden‘s work at the crossroads of science and spirituality, and of his colleague Bruce Lipton’s important contributions to the new science of epigenetics.

 Then I saw the title of Dr. Dispenza’s second book, You Are the Placebo.
 And boom!
 Lightning-strike.
 I had to get down into it and find out exactly what he’s up to.